hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 of queer breathing exercises — but when it comes to a normal man in full possession of his health and wits?
 Then again, this experience is in perfect harmony with the Vedas.
-It also coincides with the words of realisation of the inspired Rishis and Âchâryas of old.
+It also coincides with the words of realisation of the inspired Rishis and Âchāryas of old.
 Do you take me, at last, to be a crack-brained man? (smiling).

 Disciple: Oh, no, I did not mean that of course.
 When there are to be